w3f/jam-milestone-delivery/README.md

 # JAM Prize Milestone Delivery

-> [!CAUTION]
-> ⚠️ IMPORTANT NOTICE FOR JAM IMPLEMENTERS ⚠️
->
-> Please note that **no milestone submission will probably be accepted** until Graypaper v1.0 is available.
-You can track the latest releases by watching this repository: https://github.com/gavofyork/graypaper

 ## Process

 Prior to submitting your first milestone, please make sure that you have successfully completed a [KYB](https://in.sumsub.com/idensic/l/#/uni_LhZH9SdrmtuvGnnz) (or, if you work alone, a [KYC](https://in.sumsub.com/idensic/l/#/uni_ZUSbgdezo6hdrZVn)) check.